Anna Levy-Warren, Ph.D.

 FOUNDER AND SUPERVISOR

 In 2005 she established a network of individuals with advanced degrees in cognition and education to help students and adults with executive functioning difficulties and other complex learning profiles.
 The student-centered aspects of this network later came to be known as Organizational Tutors.
 As the head of the network, Anna works one-on-one with students, serves as matchmaker to connect individuals with the right tutors, and actively supervises and manages the network.
 Anna also provides services to adults, teams and business organizations through an affiliated company, Levy-Warren & Saunders LLC.

 Julia Niego, MS

-Julia holds a BA in Behavioral Neuroscience and a MS in Neuroscience and Education from Columbia University/Teacher’s College, the country’s first integrative graduate program to link educational theory with cognitive neuroscience research.
-In 2007 she co-founded a private preschool in Brooklyn, New York, and spent the next eight years developing and teaching progressive curricula and working school wide as a developmental support specialist.
+Julia holds a BA in Behavioral Neuroscience and an MS in Neuroscience and Education from Columbia University/Teacher’s College, the country’s first integrative graduate program to link educational theory with cognitive neuroscience research.
+In 2007 she co-founded a private preschool in Brooklyn, New York, and spent the next eight years developing and teaching progressive curricula and working school-wide as a developmental support specialist.
 Since 2012 she has worked as an Organizational Tutor and consultant, supporting children in preschool through fourth grade in building executive functions, a growth mindset, and strong academic selves.

 Elana Smith, MA

-Elana has worked as a full-time EF coach and Organizational Tutor in NYC since 2010, providing support for students and young professionals with a variety of emotional, academic, and cognitive challenges; she specializes in working with young adults in transitional periods of life.
-Holding her MA in TESOL and her BA in English Literature.
+Elana has worked as a full-time EF coach and Organizational Tutor in New York City since 2010, providing support for students and young professionals with a variety of emotional, academic, and cognitive challenges; she specializes in working with young adults in transitional periods of life.
+She holds an MA in TESOL and a BA in English Literature.
 Furthermore, she has studied visual art extensively and is a certified Holistic Health Counselor.

-Elana has worked with Anna Levy-Warren while coaching and motivating students with complex learning profiles to develop strategies to succeed academically and beyond.
-She currently supervises tutors working with students in grades 4-8 and works in tandem with her clients to develop individual strategies that make academic and life goals attainable and that serve to increase self-confidence, independence and motivation as well as build on a student’s strengths and gifts while promoting enthusiasm and inspiration.
+Elana coaches and motivates students with complex learning profiles to develop strategies to succeed academically and beyond.
+She works in tandem with her clients to develop individual strategies that make academic and life goals attainable and that serve to increase self-confidence, independence, and motivation, building on a student’s strengths and gifts while promoting enthusiasm and inspiration.
+She currently supervises tutors working with students in grades 4-8.

 Ruth Morin, Ph.D.